 The warehouse process automates inventory handling from receiving to dispatch ensuring efficient storage, accurate order fulfillment 99%+ fulfillment accuracy, according to ScienceSoft, and real-time visibility.
 Each step, guided by WMS and barcode/RFID tech, improves speed, accuracy, and decision-making.

-Here’s the detailed step by step guide:
+Here’s the detailed step-by-step guide:

 Step 1: Receiving: Automatically log incoming inventory, create GRNs, and verify quality.